 Find Your Strong Podcast

-Encouraging women to find what FEELS good in terms of food, movement and their bodies.
+Encouraging people to find what FEELS good in terms of food, movement and their bodies.
 Let's challenge the wellness w*nkery and start a new conversation.

 In each episode, Christine and Ela discuss their thoughts on diet and fitness fads, speak with fabulous guests about their experiences with finding peace with food and movement, and interview experts so that they can share their insights and knowledge with you.